 How does the classification system work?

-Brazil has a long, complex history of developing a coffee classification system.
-The result that remains in effect today is a highly detailed system that far overshadows the complexity of many other countries.
-The ranking is based off of 3 different factors: screen sorting (size), color, and cupping (flavor).
+The Brazilian Official Classification system has a long and complex history, but a highly complex system remains in effect today, overshadowing those of other countries.
+The ranking is based on three factors: screen sorting (size), color, and cupping (flavor).

 What is the growing environment like?